English Literature (Ph.D.)

 Medieval, Early Modern, Modern and Postmodern English Literature, Postcolonial Literature, World Literature, Ancient and Modern Literary Theory, Genre Theory, Narrative Theory

 Required Course Load

 8 Courses (7 Electives + 1 Must Course, which is ELIT 525: Research Methods and Ethical Considerations in Literary Studies.
 If the student has taken ELIT 525 in their earlier studies, then they must write a petition to the Graduate School asking for exemption and take another elective course instead to complete the required 8 courses amounting to 24 credits) + 3 NC Must Courses

 RESEARCH METHODS AND ETHICAL CONSIDERATIONS IN LITERARY STUDIES

-*Students are exempt from ELIT 525 if they have taken this course or another graduate-level course which can replace it.
+*Students are exempt from ELIT 525 if they have taken this course.

 INTERAC.BETWEEN ENG.&OTHER EUROPEAN LI

 |ELIT610||LITERARY GENRES&INTER-GENERIC RELATION|